History of Olympia, Washington: 1900-1929

+1930–1959

 Scandinavian immigrants founded two cooperative plywood mills after World War I. During World War I and World War II, there were also increased influxes of workers attracted by wartime industries including shipbuilding.

-Periodic earthquakes affect the Olympia area.
+The Wildwood Center - Olympia's first shopping center - was built in 1938 at Eskridge and Capitol Way.
+The building was designed by Joseph Wohleb in the Streamline Moderne style.
+It featured a grocery store, pharmacy, and flower shop.

+The Puget Sound area is at great risk of different types of earthquakes.
 The 1949 earthquake damaged many historic downtown buildings beyond repair, and they were demolished.
 Others were retrofit with new facades to replace the damaged Nineteenth century wood and glass storefronts.
 Subsequently, much of Olympia's downtown reflects mid-twentieth-century architectural trends.
-Olympia also suffered significant damage from the 1965 Puget Sound and 2001 Nisqually earthquakes.
-It was the closest major city to the epicenter of the 2001 event.
+Olympia also suffered significant damage from the 1965 Puget Sound and 2001 Nisqually earthquakes; it was the closest major city to the epicenter of the 2001 event.

+In May 1950, the residents celebrated the city's Centennial with a parade, dressing up in 1800s clothing as pioneers and building a small log cabin in Sylvester Park.

+In 1951, construction on the Fifth Avenue dam was completed, severing Deschutes River and the Puget Sound to create Capitol Lake, a freshwater lake.

 1960–present

 Since the 1960s Olympia has lost much of its earlier waterfront industry, including lumber and plywood mills, shipbuilding, power pole manufacture and other concerns.
 While the shipping port and log staging area remains, Olympia's waterfront area has gentrified since the 1980s.

 In 1967, the state legislature approved the creation of The Evergreen State College near Olympia, mostly due to the efforts of progressive Republican Governor Daniel J. Evans.
 Evans later served as president of the college, leaving Evergreen in 1983 when he was appointed to the United States Senate to fill the vacancy caused by Senator Henry M. "Scoop" Jackson's death.

-Because of the college's presence, Olympia has become a hub for artists and musicians (many of whom have been influential in punk, post-punk, anti-folk, lo-fi and other music trends (see Olympia music scene).
+Because of the college's presence, Olympia has become a hub for artists and musicians (many of whom have been influential in punk, post-punk, anti-folk, lo-fi and other music trends (see Olympia music scene)).
 In 2003 Outside Magazine named Olympia one of the best college towns in the nation for its vibrant downtown and access to outdoor activities.